hpi-swa-teaching/RichTextEditing/packages/RichTextEditing-Core.package/TextStructure.class/README.md

 I am a TextStructure.
-You can add me like every other TextAttribute (e.g. Text>>addAttribute:) to a Text.
+You can add me to a text just like every other TextAttribute (e.g. Text>>addAttribute:).
-You can set my instance variables bold, italic, struckOut and underlined to true so the Text will be rendered to them.
-You can set my instance variable color to a color so the text will be colored, analogously you can set my font.
-Set extendable to true and continue writing, the text will keep the current structure.
-I am using a nullobject (NullTextStructure) so you do not have to check me for nil values.
+You can set my instance variables bold, italic, struckOut and underlined as true to have the text be rendered accordingly.
+You can set my instance variable color to color the text, analogously you can set my font.
+If you set extendable to true and continue writing, the text will keep the current structure.
+I am using a null object (NullTextStructure) so you do not have to check for nil values.

 My instance variables are:
 structureIdentifier - aSymbol